stanimirovv/dependency-tracker/README.md

-TODO: add TRACK_ONLY to allow to track only specific packages.
 # Dependency tracker

 A light weight, configurable script that counts how many versions behind the project is from its dependencies.